prashjet/popkinmocks/docs/source/user/constructing_models.md

 ## Pixel representation of $p(t, v, \textbf{x}, z)$

-The last option to create a model is directly from a pixelated representation of $p(t, v, \textbf{x}, z)$.
-For numerical accuracy, we will actually use the log density $\log p(t, v, \textbf{x}, z)$ instead of the density itself.
-To create a component this way, use the base `Component` class.
+Another option to create a model is to directly from a pixelated representation of $p(t, v, \textbf{x}, z)$.
+This can be done with the base `Component` class.
+For better numerical precision, we actually use the log density $\log p(t, v, \textbf{x}, z)$ instead of the density itself.

-How might you come across a pixelated representation of $\log p(t, v, \textbf{x}, z)$?
+But how might you come across a pixelated representation of $\log p(t, v, \textbf{x}, z)$?
 One option is to create a histogram of simulation particles, then take its logarithm.
 This is exactly what is implemented in the `FromParticle` class.

 Another way you could access a $\log p(t, v, \textbf{x}, z)$ is by using another _popkinmocks_ component.
 For example we can create a *pixelated* version of the mixture model,